How to Make a Hummingbird Garden

 - Avoid chemical use as much as possible.
 Even small amounts of herbicides or insecticides can contaminate nectar and be fatal to hummingbirds.
 Furthermore, using chemicals will eliminate many insects that hummingbirds need.

-- Use compost to fertilize the plants and protect the soil, and it will also foster abundant insect life that hummingbirds will happily feed on.
+- Use compost to fertilize the plants and protect the soil.
+It will foster insect life that hummingbirds will happily feed on.
 Compost will also add rich nutrition to the soil so plants will produce more abundant flowers for a natural nectar supply.

 - Care for flowers appropriately to encourage reblooming so they will continue to feed hummingbirds throughout the season.
 This may mean some pruning, deadheading, or otherwise keeping the flowers growing as long as possible.

 - Be alert for hummingbird predators and take appropriate steps to keep the garden safe with baffles, sheltered perches, and other protection.
 Work to discourage feral cats and keep other unwelcome guests from taking over your hummingbird garden.

 - Take steps to attract butterflies and hummingbird moths along with hummingbirds.
 These attractive insects share many characteristics with hummingbirds and butterfly-friendly plants are hummingbird-friendly as well.
-These insects will also help pollinate flowers for even more blooms hummingbirds can use.
+These insects will help pollinate flowers for even more blooms hummingbirds can use.